PacificBiosciences/ccs/docs/faq/revio.md

 SMRT Cell 25M.
 Aside constant algorithmic improvements, there are few changes since the 6.4.0 SQIIe release.

-1. Arrow polishing is performed on the instrument.
+1. Arrow polishing is performed on GPU.
-2. DeepConsensus further increases quality of lower quality windows.
+2. DeepConsensus further increases accuracy of lower quality windows.
 3. Performance improvements.
 4. The customer-facing files layout changed.
 5. A new `fail_reads.bam` has been introduced.

 ### GPU polishing
 <p align="left"><img width="350px" src="../img/arrow-gpu.png" style="float: left; margin:0 30px 10px 0px "/>
-The polish algo in _ccs_ is an HMM, filling out matrices at its core.
+The polish algo in <i>ccs</i> is an HMM, filling out matrices at its core.
 The nature of its operations makes an efficient GPU implementation challenging.
 We’ve ported it completely onto Nvidia GPUs and achieved a 10x speedup over a dual 64c AMD EPYC, easily the fastest HMM on GPU.</p>